genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 Suite.run();
 ```

-## Testing Components
+## Testing components

-The `component.test.ts` or any test which directly or in-directly makes use of the DI will leverage
+The **component.test.ts** file or any test that directly or indirectly uses the DI will also use
 `createComponentSuite`.
 Apart from setting up and tearing down your element fixture with a wrapping design system and DI
 container, this util also allows you to provide DI container mocks, which will be required for certain testing flows.